What is Sixth-Form entry?

-Almost every UK independent school sets 16+ exams for students hoping to gain entry into their sixth-form.
-Additionally, schools will request previous school reports and predicted GCSE grades.
-Students are usually offered a conditional place, subject to the school’s minimum GCSE requirements.
+Almost every UK independent school sets their own 16+ entrance examinations, and in addition schools will request previous school reports, a personal statement, a school reference, and predicted GCSE grades.
+Students are usually offered a conditional place, subject to achieving the school’s minimum GCSE requirements.
+Schools will prioritize academic performance in the entrance tests when making a decision, but they will also look at the student’s overall profile and their potential contribution to wider school life.

 Important Dates

-- Exams and interview: October/November of year prior to entry
+- Exams and interview: October/November of Year 11

-Depending on the school, and often sixth form curriculum (e.g. A level vs IB), prospective students will be asked to either:
+Depending on the school (and also sometimes depending on the sixth form curriculum - e.g. A level vs IB), prospective students will be asked to either:

 b) sit exam papers in English and Maths and one or two chosen additional subjects.